Gloorf/poewatcher/README.md

 # Features

 * poe.trade online/offline toggle.
 Either manual or toggled off during maps (between mapstart/map end).
 If you have an automatic online toggler (like acquisition / procurement) it won't work since they'll put you back online.
 * Whisper (and others channels if you want) notifier.
-Uses notify-send.
-This is primarily done for Linux, but it works on windows using [notify-send](http://vaskovsky.net/notify-send/).
+Uses notify-send ; this is primarily done for Linux, but it works on windows using [notify-send](http://vaskovsky.net/notify-send/).
+However i highly recommend using [PoeWhisperNotifier](https://github.com/Kapps/PoEWhisperNotifier) who is far more complete and easier to install / use on windows.
 * Map recorder.
 Simplifies recording map by avoiding you to alt-tab every time you want to write it down.
 It scans only local channel, and message by you.
 An example of a map recording :
 ```
 ms:75,14,134,m #Map level 75, 14 pack size, 134 IIQ, with magic monsters.